MicrosoftDocs/CortanaSkillsKit/docs/skills/mva31-understanding-conversations.md

 ![Forecast](../media/images/mva31_forecast.png)

-You can also have a *multi-turn* conversation, in which there a dialog between Cortana and the user.
+You can also have a *multi-turn* conversation, in which there's a dialog between Cortana and the user.
 Cortana responds appropriately to the second question by remembering the intent (or context) established by the first interaction.

 >**User:** Hey Cortana, what's the weather today?
 >**Cortana:** The forecast shows light rain with a high of 47 and a low of 42.